How to Conjugate Haitian Creole Verbs by Person

 3. Use ap for the present progressive or the future

-Mwen ap jwe Lendi → I am playing Monday
+Mwen ap jwe → I am playing

 4. Use pral for the future.
-It means "going to"
+It means "going to."

 Mwen pral dòmi → I am going to sleep

-Conjugating Verbs in Haitian Creole is as Easy
+Conjugating Verbs in Haitian Creole Is Simple

 Compared to other languages, Creole verbs truly are easy to learn.
-You don't have to remember an exhausting list of conjugation rules.
+You don't have to remember an exhausting list of conjugation rules.As long as you know how to use the tense markers, you are all set!
+But even though Creole verbs are easy to learn, you should still take them seriously.

 Endnotes